DarylAranha/IntersectionOberserverExample/README.md

 ## Getting Started

-Run the following command in your faviorite terminal.
+Run the following command in your favorite terminal.

 ```
 npm start